By: Janice Farris Braddock

 Step 7: Submit and Monitor FDA Review

-Common Pitfalls to Avoid
+Avoiding 510(k) Common Pitfalls

-Another frequent issue is insufficient testing data, where performance and safety tests are incomplete or poorly documented.
-To avoid this, ensure that all necessary testing, such as bench testing, biocompatibility, sterilization validation, and clinical data (if required), is completed according to FDA-recognized standards.
-Properly document all test protocols, methods, and results clearly and organized—cross-reference testing data within your submission to demonstrate compliance with regulatory requirements.
-An incomplete submission package can result in delays or a Refuse-to-Accept (RTA) letter due to missing documents.
-Utilizing the FDA’s RTA checklist before submission can help identify missing documents and improve the likelihood of initial acceptance.
+Another frequent issue is insufficient testing data, where performance and safety tests are either incomplete or not well documented.
+To avoid this, ensure that all necessary testing, such as bench testing, biocompatibility and sterilization validation, and clinical data (if required), is completed according to FDA-recognized standards.
+Properly document all test protocols, methods, and results in a clear and organized manner.
+Cross reference testing data within your submission to demonstrate compliance with regulatory requirements.